As the host of this event, you will prepare everything in advance so that your house is ready for a time-travelling adventure.

 If you plan to play the base game without customization, continue to Print the DIY Escape Kit.

-However, if you enjoy creating custom puzzles, you can easily edit the game using the Designer’s Kit included in the download.
-It contains the editable PowerPoint file and all creative assets.
+However, if you enjoy creating custom puzzles, you can easily edit the game using the Builder’s Kit included in the download.
+It contains the editable PowerPoint file and all creative assets:

 In the game download, choose your print option: